AhmedBhiri/Object-Tracking-EKF-YOLO/README.md

 # ⚽ Object Tracking with YOLOv11 & Kalman Filter

-🧑‍💻 Author
-⚽ Built with Football Love on highly Caffeinated Code Sessions ☕

 A lightweight real-time system for tracking soccer ball movement in broadcast footage using a Kalman Filter and YOLOv11.
 Designed for handling partial occlusions, missed detections, and camera motion using confidence-aware prediction.

+---
+##🧑‍💻Author
+⚽ Built with Football Love on highly Caffeinated Code Sessions ☕
 ---

 ## 🎯 Project Goals